kluete/adag/README.md

 ## Goal

-Traverse a randomly generated DAG with Machine-Learning-like, *butterfly*-like connections, with each node carrying out a simple compute operation -- at top speed, on a multi-CPU/multi-Core computer running a real-time Linux flavor.
+Traverse a randomly generated [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) with Machine Learning-like, butterfly-like, criss-crossing connections, with each node carrying out a simple compute operation -- at top speed, on a multi-CPU/multi-Core computer running a real-time Linux flavor.

 ## Overview